 Jared Stadlin Linden Bulk Warehouse & Distribution

 Rebecca K. Tattoli Office of the Mayor

-Our special thanks to James K. Estabrook, Esq., and Lindabury, McCormick, Estabrook & Cooper, P.C., for their continued support of the Linden Industrial Association in sponsoring today’s breakfast meeting.
-A motion was duly made and seconded to approve the minutes of the membership meeting on June 20, 2017.
+Our special thanks to Lois I. Bass, Karl Van Driesen, and Infineum USA L.P., for their continued support of the Linden Industrial Association in sponsoring today’s breakfast meeting.
+A motion was duly made and seconded to approve the minutes of the membership meeting on September 19, 2017.
 The motion was unanimously passed.

 There being no further matters, the meeting was adjourned.
-The next meeting will be Tuesday, October 17, 2017, sponsored by Infineum USA L.P.
+The next meeting will be Tuesday, November 21, 2017, sponsored by Cogen Technologies Linden Venture.